I believe in realism

 Then, since terminating the company will not recoup the impending investment losses, every attempt is made by the initial investors to engage a new chain of greater-fool investors (and new bottom-feeders like debt financiers, “secondary funds” or private brokerages) to extrapolate the ill-fated valuation until an exit occurs.

 Under the veil of false positivity, the eventual sale to a desperate corporate entity unable to reinvent itself, or an initial public offering (IPO) to the unknowing public, crowns the latter as the new reigning king of greater-fools.
 The consummation of the final transaction, supported by investment bankers, may still bring the early investors some riches and an exit plaque to save face.

 A man makes, a thief takes

-Many have called this phenomenon a bubble, and shamelessly passed the blame for the failings of financial arbitrage on to its investable asset, innovation.
-But it is nothing more than an elaborate scheme to cover up the impending losses of the many underperforming investment firms, that despite a massive adoption greenfield of innovation fail to see the forest through the trees, in the domain in which their general partners claimed to be the experts.
+Many have called this phenomenon a bubble and shamelessly passed the blame for the failings of financial arbitrage on its investable asset, innovation.
+But it is nothing more than an elaborate scheme to cover up the impending losses of the many underperforming investment firms, that despite a massive adoption greenfield of innovation, fail to see the forest through the trees, in the domain in which their general partners claimed to be the experts.